Which Caribbean Island Is Right for You?

 If, for example, you're into diving, you can narrow your search to four big players: the Cayman Islands, St. Lucia, Dominica, and U.S. Virgin Islands.
-If you're going with your family, there are islands that offer particularly great for kids (spoiler: Turks and Caicos).
+If you're going with your family, there are Caribbean resorts that offer particularly great amenities for kids (spoiler: Turks and Caicos).

 The principle applies to other vacation styles and circumstances, too.
 There are Caribbean island destinations especially well suited for adventure travel, romantic getaways, sailing escapes, or for a simple week spent lying in the sun, toes in the sand, with a delightfully trashy novel.
 (Actually, we have a few recommendations for high-quality beach reads, too.)

 From pink-sand beaches to lush mountain landscapes, from all-inclusive resorts to under-the-radar inns, the Caribbean has something for every type of traveler—and more than 700 islands to consider and explore.
 Overwhelmed?
 That's where this tell-all guide comes in handy.